coinbase/salus/docs/scanners/semgrep.md

 * `exclude_directory` - directory to exclude from scanning
   - The glob pattern will match anywhere in the file path parts so for example `exclude_drectory: [node_modules]` will ignore both `./node_modules`, `lib/node_modules`, and `demo/demo2/node_modules`.
 Passing in full paths such as `exclude_drectory: [lib/node_modules]` is not supported.

 Here is an example semgrep section of a salus.yaml.
-Each match represents a rule.

 ```yaml
 scanner_configs: